-Show your support for Julius: Write the OK Pardon &Parole Board and Governor Kevin Stitt, asking them to commute Julius' sentence.
+Show your support for Julius: Email Governor Kevin Stitt, asking him to commute Julius' sentence.
 Together we can bring Julius Jones home.

 Julius Jones is on death row in Oklahoma, despite maintaining his innocence and compelling evidence that he was wrongfully convicted.
 Jones did not fit the eyewitness's description of the shooter, while his co-defendant and the state's key witness against Jones, fit the description.
 The prosecution at Jones' trial told the jurors that in exchange for his testimony, Jones' co-defendant would serve 30 years in prison.
 However, Julius' co-defendant pleaded guilty to the crime and went on to serve just 15 years before being released.
 He is now a free man.

 Jones' case was wrought with racial bias.
 During Jones' arrest, an officer used a racial slur and all of the Black jurors were removed except one.
 One juror even used the n-word before jury deliberations at the sentencing phase.
 Such blatant examples of racial prejudice cannot be tolerated in the justice system.

 Given all of the evidence that Julius Jones' trial was unfair and racially biased, his conviction and death sentence should be overturned.
 The evidence in support of his innocence claims should not be overlooked.
 A man's life is on the line.